top of page

 • Goodnight Gorilla by Peggy Rathmann

 Serve and return doesn’t need to be scripted or planned.
 What matters most is being present, responsive, and giving space for your child to take a turn, even if that “turn” is a look, a grin, or a tiny sound.
-These back-and-forth exchanges lay the foundation for intentional communication.

 Additional Resources